sftpgo/docs/docs/tutorials/eventmanager-icap.md

 - The client receives a success response immediately after the upload completes.
 - The scan runs in the background.
-- If the scan fails, the file is silently removed — the client is not informed via the protocol.
+- If the scan fails, the file is removed — the client is not informed via the protocol.

-If you also enable **Execute sync** on the same action, the scanning runs **synchronously**:
+If you also enable **Synchronous execution** on the same action, the scanning runs **synchronously**:

 - The client waits for the scan to complete.
 - If the scan passes, the client receives a success response.